Averaged Deep Denoisers for Image Regularization: Experiments

-\underline{\textbf{Superresolution}}: A widely used model for image superresolution is $\y = \S \B \btheta + \boldeta$, where $\y$ is the subsampled image, $\B \in \Re^{n \times n}$ and $\S \in \Re^{m \times n}$ ($m = n/k$, $k > 1$) are blur and subsampling operators and $\boldeta$ is Gaussian noise \cite{chan2017plug,nair2021fixed}.
-For Experiment $2$ and Table \ref{counterexample2} in Section \ref{nonexamples}, $\B$ is a Gaussian blur of size $25 \times 25$ and standard deviation $1.6$, and the noise level $0.04$.
-In Fig.~\ref{superresolutionresults}, where $\B$ is identity operator and the noise level is $5/255$, we have compared our denoisers with BM3D, DnCNN and N-CNN for the PnP-ISTA algorithm.
-It is clear from the visual results and the metrics that the restoration results using $\D_{\ISTAop}$ and $\D_{\ADMMop}$ are comparable with BM3D and DnCNN.
-We also report the values of $\lVert \x_k - \x_{k-1} \rVert$ for sufficiently large $k$.
-This monotonically goes to zero for our denoisers as expected, but is seen to diverge for DnCNN and N-CNN.
+We next compare our denoisers with BM3D, DnCNN, and N-CNN for the PnP-FBS algorithm using just downsampling ($\B$ is the identity operator).
+The results are shown in Fig.~\ref{superresolutionresults} at $\sigma=5/255$.
+It is clear from the visual results and the metrics that the restoration results using our denoisers are comparable with BM3D and DnCNN.
+We also report the residual $\lVert \x_k - \x_{k-1} \rVert$ for sufficiently large $k$.
+This monotonically goes to zero for our denoisers but is seen to diverge for DnCNN and N-CNN.
+A detailed comparison for the PnP-FBS is shown in Table \ref{Superrestab}, where the blur and noise level are the same as in Fig.~\ref{nonexpansiveplots}.
+Again, we notice that our performance is comparable with DnCNN.

-In summary, the proposed denoisers $\D_{\ISTAop}$ and $\D_{\ADMMop}$ behave as per the predictions in Proposition \ref{mainaveragedprop} and Corollary \ref{maincorollary} and their restoration capacity is found to be competitive with BM3D and DnCNN for deblurring and superresolution.